decentralizedintelligencenetwork/.github/profile/README.md

 - **[DHIN (Decentralized Health Intelligence Network)](https://arxiv.org/abs/2408.06240)** – A modular extension of *DIN*, *DHIN* focuses specifically on decentralized health applications, providing a tailored approach to health data management and intelligence.
 - **DPIN (Decentralized Physical Intelligence Network)** – Tailored for decentralized physical and IoT applications.
-- **DEIN (Decentralized EdTech Intelligence Network)** – Focused on transforming education through decentralized technologies.
-- **DAIN (Decentralized Agritech Intelligence Network)** – Aimed at advancing agricultural practices through decentralized innovations.
+- **DeFIN (Decentralized Financial Intelligence Network)** – Transforming financial learning by leveraging decentralized technologies to analyze and interpret financial data.

-Additionally, we are exploring the possibility of **in-the-loop economies**, where decentralized systems, coupled with intelligent economic models, create self-sustaining ecosystems.
-These economies integrate tokenized incentives directly into AI development, fostering growth and sustainability within the loop.
-This could extend to circular token economies, where contributions to data and AI training directly influence economic outcomes, creating an ecosystem that continually adapts and evolves.
+We are also exploring **in-the-loop economies**, where decentralized systems and tokenized incentives create self-sustaining ecosystems.
+These models integrate AI development with economic outcomes, fostering growth and adaptability in a circular token economy.

-As we expand the **DIN** network's capabilities, we explore various theoretical modular extensions, including the integration of non-speculative circular token economies that could redefine value and participation in decentralized ecosystems.

 ## Get Involved: